CDavis89/testConcepts/README.md

 # testConcepts
-Testing Git, code snippets and so on
+Testing Git, code snippets and so on.